Issa783/picture-generator/README.md

 ```
 npm start
 ```
-Now, you can view the Digital Business Card in your web browser at http://localhost:3000.
+Now, you can view the Meme Generator in your web browser at http://localhost:3000.
 ## Screenshots
 ![Image Generator](./src/images/generator1.PNG)
 ## Author